dawitanelay/ML-Project-20/README.md

 Scikit-learn [2] framework.
 We perform model selection and validate via a combination of screening phases and cross-validation, also testing on an internal test set extracted via hold-out.

+Chick out the full report on notebook Dir